 Sausages (párky in Czech) are used in many Czech recipes, including Franfurkter soup.
 These are similar to Wiener sausages, which are long and thin.
 In the USA, a good choice is a polish kielbasa (klobása).

 More Czech soups:

 - 2 cloves of garlic

 - 2 onions

 - 5 cups (1.2 l) beef broth

 - 7 oz (200 g) pork sausages

-- Dice the potatoes into pieces about 1 ¼ inches in size.
+- Dice the potatoes into pieces about 1 ¼ inch in size.

-- Heat up a table spoon of lard in a pot on medium temperature, add onion and fry it until it turns gold while stirring constantly.
+- Heat a tablespoon of lard in a pot at medium temperature, add onion and fry it until gold while stirring constantly.

 - Add flour, stir, and fry for 1 minute.